lrisberg/ColoradoMycoLeague/About/Volunteer.md

 We are currently looking for volunteers to:

-~Head up foraging expeditions into Colorado’s wild.
+~Lead foraging expeditions into Colorado’s wild.

 ~Teach mycology-related workshops (for example: growing mushrooms, cooking mushrooms, making extracts, brewing with yeasts, crafting with fungi, etc.).